 Am I covered for medical treatment away from my residence?

 You are encouraged to check into additional out-of-country emergency medical insurance while travelling outside of Canada.
-Your BCCA Employee Benefit plan includes Out-of-Province emergency coverage as part of your Extended Health Care coverage for employees and their dependents.
+Your BCCA Employee Benefit Trust plan includes Out-of-Province emergency coverage as part of your Extended Health Care coverage for employees and their dependents.
 If you are travelling away this summer, review your coverage for Pacific Blue Cross or Green Shield Canada.

 The maximum insured amount should be adequate in most situations.
 If you suddenly become ill while travelling, you should call

 Pacific Blue Cross' Medi-Assist hotline at the following numbers:

 The customer service representatives at Medi-Assist can help co-ordinate your coverage options.